 What is Penetration Pricing?

-Penetration pricing is a pricing strategy that is used to quickly gain market share by setting an initially low price to entice customers to purchase from the company.
-Such pricing strategy is generally used by new entrants into a market.
+Penetration pricing is a pricing strategy that is used to quickly gain market share by setting an initially low price to entice customers to purchase.
+This pricing strategy is generally used by new entrants into a market.
 An extreme form of penetration pricing is called predatory pricing.

 Rationale Behind Penetration Pricing

-It is common for a new entrant to use a penetration pricing strategy to compete effectively in the marketplace.
-Price is one of the easiest ways to differentiate new entrants among existing market players.
-The overarching goal of the pricing strategy is to:
+It is common for a new entrant to use a penetration pricing strategy to quickly obtain a substantial amount of market share.
+Price is one of the easiest ways to differentiate new entrants from existing market players.
+The overarching goal of this pricing strategy is to:

 - Capture market share